magnus-leksell/zen-quote/README.md

 $ npm run build
 ```

 which will construct, minimize and place files in the directory `build/static`.
-Depends on the [node-sass](https://www.npmjs.com/package/node-sass) library and [terser](https://www.npmjs.com/package/terser), the JavaScript parser and mangler/compressor toolkit for ES6+.

 ## Test